 - Check for injured chickens and tend to any that need first-aid.

 - Separate any injured birds from the rest of the flock.
-Chickens will peck at the injuries of other chickens, making things much worse for the injured bird, if not fatal.
+Chickens will peck at the injuries of other chickens, making things much worse for the injured bird.

-- Most animals are accustomed to being outside in bad weather but will be stressed from the hurricane, Adding vitamins and electrolytes to the water can help those who have become dehydrated.
+- Most animals are accustomed to being outside in bad weather but will be stressed from the hurricane, Adding vitamins and electrolytes to the water for a day or so can help those who have become dehydrated.

 - Ensure a clean supply feed and water.